naazimjalal/ecommerce-store-variant-1/README.md

 # ecommerce-store-variant-1
-this is an ecommerce store currently in production mode. paying is available.
+this is an ecommerce store currently in production mode. pay is available.